planetfederal/workshops/workshops/geogig/doc/source/cmd/setup.rst

       OpenLayers Plugin menu

 #.
 Select a suitable basemap.
-For example, the :guilabel:`Google Physical` map provides a nice contrast.
+For example, the :guilabel:`Stamen Terrain` map provides a nice contrast.

 #.
 The layer will be loaded.
 In the :guilabel:`Layers` panel on the left, drag the entry for :guilabel:`bikepdx` so that it is on top of the background layer and is not obscured.